 Matt Artz is a design anthropologist working at the intersection of product management, UX strategy, and design research.
-Using ethnography, Matt unlocks hidden insights with users, data, and products.
+Using design ethnography, Matt unlocks hidden insights with users, data, and products.

 Matt is currently serving as Director of User Experience (UX) Design for UM Technologies, VP of Business Development of Appek Apps, and an adjunct professor at Misericordia University.